patternfly/patternfly-3/README.md

 ## Development

-Development setup requires nodejs.
-If you do not already have nodejs and npm installed on your system, please see https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager for how to install on your distribution.
+Development setup requires nodejs and Ruby.
+If you do not already have nodejs, npm, and Ruby installed on your system, see https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager and https://www.ruby-lang.org/en/downloads.

 ### Install Bower